New Students - EMBA

 If you need assistance accessing your Suffolk email account, or confirmed your enrollment over two weeks ago but have not received information about your email, contact the IT Service Desk by email or by phone at 617-557-2000.

-It is important that you familiarize yourself with logging on and navigating MySuffolk.
+The Self Service portal is where your current schedule, grades and student financial information will live.
+Course registration also occurs in the Self Service Portal.
+WebAdvisor includes links to important documents like your Program Evaluation.
+You can familiarize yourself with logging on and navigating MySuffolk.
 Review the MySuffolk FAQ section if you have any questions about MySuffolk.

 For login issues, or if you forgot your username and password, please contact the IT Service Desk: